desihub/imaginglss/docs/install.rst

     cd imaginglss
     pip install --user -e .

-To not install (this is how we use imaginglss at NERSC)
+To use without installation (this is how we test ImagingLSS at NERSC)

 .. code-block:: bash